Welcome to the North Tract Plant Inventory Project

 This will likely be a several-year project before I draw up a final product covering the whole refuge.
 In the meantime, I will make a list of the ones collected on the North Tract first and go from there.

 The refuge has been very supportive so far.
 They have given me volunteers to help with mounting and herbarium maintenance, and will be advertising for an intern to help within the next year.
-They also sprung for a new herbarium cabinet and all the supplies for collecting and mounting.

 Believe it or not this is not my vocation.
 I have a BS degree in botany, but my career took a different direction.
 However, over the years, I have tried to keep up my interest in botany.
 I do not consider myself to be fully competent with the local flora, but I am learning.
 I am actually more familiar with the flora in my hometown Spokane Washington than I am with the plants around here, but that was over 40 years ago.
 I appreciate your offers of assistance.